Promoting British values

 Mutual respect is at the heart of our values – everything we do we do together.
 Children learn that their behaviours have an effect on their own rights and the rights of others.

-Our diverse curriculum helps us to learn respect and tolerance for others through finding out how history has shaped our country and the wider world (eg. Study of events in the past), through a comprehensive RE curriculum where children learn about our world faiths and ask big questions (eg.
+Our diverse curriculum helps us to learn respect and tolerance for others through finding out how history has shaped our country and the wider world (eg. Study of events in the past), through a comprehensive RE curriculum where children learn about our world faiths and ask big questions i.e 'The Big Ideas' e.g Can we shape our own destiny?
+Can there be good without evil?

-What does it mean to live together in one world?).
-Through geography children learn about other cultures and the needs of others around the world (eg. study of children in China) through our Jigsaw PSHE curriculum (eg. Supporting different charities – Food bank, NSPCC, Children in Need and Comic Relief) and through visits out (eg. Different places of worship), and visitors in (eg. Local clergy to take assemblies and visitors from a range of communities and organisations).
+Through geography children learn about other cultures and the needs of others around the world (eg. study of children in China) through our SMSC curriculum (eg. Supporting different charities – Food bank, NSPCC, Children in Need and Comic Relief) and through visits out (eg. Different places of worship), and visitors in (eg. Local clergy to take assemblies and visitors from a range of communities and organisations).

 Social, Moral, Spiritual and Cultural